 The proposed legislation, General Assembly Raised Bill No. 6779, aims to amend Section 16-235 of the general statutes to enhance municipal authority over the siting of certain nonresidential solar facilities.
-The bill replaces the existing language that specifies the roles of selectmen, common councils, and borough wardens with a broader term, allowing "a municipality" to have full direction and control over the placement, erection, and maintenance of various structures, including nonresidential solar photovoltaic facilities.
-This change emphasizes the municipality's power to regulate the location of these facilities, particularly those not under the jurisdiction of the Connecticut Siting Council.
+The bill replaces the existing language that specifies the roles of selectmen, common councils, and borough wardens with a broader term, allowing "a municipality" to have full control over the placement, erection, and maintenance of various public service company structures, including nonresidential solar photovoltaic facilities.
+The bill clarifies that municipalities can regulate the location of these facilities not under the jurisdiction of the Connecticut Siting Council.

-Additionally, the bill stipulates that municipalities can make necessary orders regarding the control specified in this section through designated boards or commissions, with a requirement for written notice to affected parties.
-It establishes a process for appeals to the Public Utilities Regulatory Authority, which will have the authority to affirm, modify, or revoke such orders.
-The act is set to take effect on October 1, 2025, thereby granting municipalities greater autonomy in managing the siting of nonresidential solar facilities within their jurisdictions.
+Additionally, the bill stipulates that municipalities can issue written orders regarding the control and direction of these facilities, which must be recorded and communicated to affected parties.
+It establishes a process for appeals to the Public Utilities Regulatory Authority, which will have the authority to affirm, modify, or revoke municipal orders.
+The changes are set to take effect on October 1, 2025, and are intended to empower local governments in managing the siting of solar energy projects within their jurisdictions.

 Statutes affected: